Explaining the Black-box Smoothly- A Counterfactual Approach: Introduction

-\blue{\emph{Counterfactual Explanations} are a type of contrastive~\cite{Dhurandhar2018ExplanationsNegatives} explanation that are generated by perturbing the real data such that the classifier's prediction is flipped.
-Similar to our method, generative models like GANs and variational autoencoders (VAE) are used to compute interventions that generate realistic counterfactual explanations~\cite{ SamangoueiPouyaandSaeedi2018ExplainGAN:Transformations,Joshi2019TowardsSystems,Liu2019GenerativeLearning,Mahajan2019PreservingClassifiers,VanLooveren2019InterpretablePrototypes,ParafitaMartinez2019ExplainingAttribution,Agarwal2019ExplainingModels}.
-Much of this work is limited to simpler image datasets like MNIST, celebA~\cite{Liu2019GenerativeLearning,Mahajan2019PreservingClassifiers,VanLooveren2019InterpretablePrototypes} or simulated data~\cite{ParafitaMartinez2019ExplainingAttribution}.
-For more complex natural images, previous studies~\cite{Chang2019ExplainingGeneration,Agarwal2019ExplainingModels} focused on finding and in-filling salient regions to generate counterfactual images.
-In contrast, our explanation model doesn't require any re-training for generating explanations for a new image at inference time.
-In another line of work~\cite{Wang2020SCOUT:Explanations,Goyal2019CounterfactualExplanations} provide counterfactual explanations that explain both the predicted and the counter class.
-Further~\cite{Narayanaswamy2020ScientificTranslation,DeGrave2020AISignal} used a cycle-GAN~\cite{Zhu2017UnpairedNetworks} to perform image-to-image translation between normal and abnormal images.
+\emph{Counterfactual Explanations} are a type of contrastive~\citep{Dhurandhar2018ExplanationsNegatives} explanation that provides a useful way to audit the classifier and determine causal attributes that lead to the classification decision~\citep{ParafitaMartinez2019ExplainingAttribution,singla2021using}.
+Similar to our method, generative models like GANs and variational autoencoders (VAE) are used to compute interventions that generate realistic counterfactual explanations~\citep{ cohen2021gifsplanation,Joshi2019TowardsSystems}.
+Much of this work is limited to simpler image datasets like MNIST, celebA~\citep{Liu2019GenerativeLearning,VanLooveren2019InterpretablePrototypes} or simulated data~\citep{ParafitaMartinez2019ExplainingAttribution}.
+For more complex natural images, previous studies~\citep{Chang2019ExplainingGeneration,Agarwal2019ExplainingModels} focused on finding and in-filling salient regions to generate counterfactual images.
+In contrast, our explanation function doesn't require any re-training for generating explanations for a new image at inference time.
+In another line of work~\citep{Wang2020SCOUT:Explanations,Goyal2019CounterfactualExplanations} provide counterfactual explanations that explain both the predicted and the counter class.
+Further, researcher ~\citep{Narayanaswamy2020ScientificTranslation,DeGrave2020AISignal} has used a cycle-GAN~\citep{Zhu2017UnpairedNetworks} model to perform image-to-image translation between normal and abnormal images.
 Such methods are independent of the classifier.
-In contrast, our model uses special loss to enable image perturbation that is consistent with the classifier.}
+In contrast, our framework uses a classifier consistency loss to enable image perturbation that is consistent with the classifier.

-\blue{Recently, researchers have focused on providing explanations in the form of human-defined concepts~\cite{Kim2017InterpretabilityTCAV,Bau2017NetworkRepresentations,Zhou2018InterpretableExplanation}.
-In medical imaging, such methods have been adopted to derive an explanation for breast mammograms ~\cite{Yeche2019UBS:Radiomics}, breast histopathology~\cite{Graziani2020ConceptPhysicians} and cardiac MRIs~\cite{Clough2019GlobalClassification}.
-We used such human-defined concepts to quantify the differences in real images and their respective counterfactual explanations. }